redpenguinyt/RPICDB/README.md

 ### Features:

-* Mod commands - warn, mute, clear, block, nuke, kick and ban
+* Mod commands - mute, clear, block, nuke, kick and ban
 * Toggleable levelling system with leaderboard
 * Fun commands!
-Memes, choose, rickrolls!
+Memes, poop, rickrolls!
 * Utility commands!
 Get information about users and your server, and more!
 * Youtube notifications!
 Set a yt channel id and get notified of your favourite youtuber's uploads!
 * Polls!
 Create reaction polls